Heritage, Risk, and Resilience: Managing Change in the Anthropocene

 On successful completion of the module, students will be able to demonstrate:

-5. A range of research and writing skills that focus on collaborative and creative methodologies.
+5. a range of research and writing skills that focus on collaborative and creative methodologies.

 Structure and content